Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Effect of the pulse error and finite pulse duration

-\subsection{Effect of the pulse error and finite pulse duration}
+\section{Effect of the pulse error and finite pulse duration}

 We consider the effects of finite pulse duration.
 First, we consider the pulse error in the $\pi/2$ pulse.
-When the rotation angle of the pulse is $\pi/2 + \epsilon$, Eq.~(\ref{p0}) is rewritten as,
+When the rotation angle of the pulse is $\pi/2 + \epsilon$, Eq.~\eqref{eq:p0} is rewritten as

-Compared to Eq.~(2) in the main text, the pulse error occurs as a cosine term.
-This term appears as an effect that produces even-order harmonics of the DFT spectrum of the sequential readout [see Fig.~2(a) in the main text].
+Compared to Eq.~\eqref{eq:p0}, the pulse error occurs as a cosine term.
+This term appears as an effect that produces even-order harmonics of the DFT spectrum of the synchronized readout [see Fig.~\ref{fig:results}(a)].

 Next, we consider the effects of finite pulse duration and error in $\pi$ pulses.
 Since these effects can produce a variety of effects~\cite{loretz2015spurious, boss2016one-, ishikawa2019finite-pulse-width, lang2017enhanced, hengyun2020quantum}, we numerically investigate the situation to reproduce experimental observation.
-Specifically, we solve the time-dependent Schr\"odinger equation Eq.~(\ref{eq:schr}) of the total Hamiltonian $\hat{H}_\text{tot}(t) = \hat{H}^{\mathrm{AC}} (t) + \hat{H}^{\mathrm{CP}} (t)$ [Eq.~(\ref{eq:htot})] with finite duration using the adaptive-step Runge-Kutta method.
-We adopt XY8 as the $\pi$ pulse phase cycle.
-The parameters of the Hamiltonian are all based on experimental data except the true Rabi frequency.

-We show the results of these numerical simulations in Fig.~4(a) in the main text.
+Specifically, we solve the time-dependent Schr\"odinger equation Eq.~\eqref{eq:schr} of the total Hamiltonian $\hat{H}(t) = \hat{H}^{\mathrm{AC}} (t) + \hat{H}^{\mathrm{CP}} (t)$ [Eq.~\eqref{eq:htot}] with finite duration using the adaptive-step Runge-Kutta method.
+All parameters including pulse phase cycle (XY8) of the Hamiltonian are based on experimental data except the true Rabi frequency.
+We show the results of these numerical simulations in Fig.~\ref{fig:results}.